 Internet access in Peru is good but not flawless.
 Connection speeds range from insufferably slow to impressively fast, largely depending on your location.
 In general, you won’t have any problems with day-to-day tasks such as emailing and surfing the web but don’t always expect stutter-free streaming or rapid downloads.

-Public Internet Booths in Peru
+Public Internet Booths

 There are internet booths (cabinas públicas) almost everywhere in Peru, even in many small rural villages.